SovereignCloudStack/standards/Standards/scs-0115-v1-capi-images.md

 Ultimately, we value the freedom of the CSPs (and the acceptance of the standardization efforts) highest;
 willing CSPs are welcome to opt in, i.e., to provide up-to-date images and advertise as much.

+Therefore we decide to _keep the CAPI images recommended_.

 ## Consequences

 None, as the status quo is being kept.